-$^{2}$ The linear logic terms are also typed and the type of the conclusion here is t.
+&lt;sup>2The linear logic terms are also typed and the type of the conclusion here is t.
 I leave typing aside here, since it is not relevant to the point at hand.

-- (24) a.
+- This suggests a way to address the problem of denotational uniqueness by replacing the model-theoretic version of the uniqueness requirement with a proof-theoretic version. - The basic idea is to extend the calculus of argument consumption to PSOURCEs, but without necessarily treating them as arguments (which we argue against in Asudeh and Toivonen 2012). - This is accomplished by embedding the meanings for raising verbs and the på-PP adjuncts in a Glue Semantics analysis that introduces a PSOURCE resource in the linear logic term for semantic composition. - Linguistic Resource Sensitivity will then yield a proof-theoretic uniqueness requirement that works regardless of denotation. - Note that this proof-theoretic treatment does not conflict with model-theoretic uniqueness and we will continue to assume that PSOURCEs and thematic roles are partial functions. - Rather than attempting to demonstrate proof-theoretic uniqueness in the abstract, let us work through the relevant cases. - First let us consider subject-to-subject raising and expletive examples in English and Swedish: - (21) a.
+Tom seems to be laughing. - b.
+Tom verkar skratta.Tom seems laugh.INF'Tom seems to be laughing.' - (22) a.
 It seems like Tom is laughing. - b.
-Det verkar som om Tom skrattar.It seems as if T. laughs 'It seems as if Tom is laughing.'

-The interpretations for these cases are presented here as two separate terms (whose proper interaction is captured in the Glue logic side, presented in (26) below):

-(25) $$\lambda p \lambda s'. \mathbf{seem}(s', p)$$

-$\lambda S \lambda s. \exists v [S(s) \land PSOURCE(s) = v]$

-Asudeh and Toivonen (2012) argue that the existential closure is obligatory in both English and Swedish subject-to-subject raising and in English expletive examples.
-The closure is only optional in Swedish expletive examples, to allow composition with a $p\mathring{a}$ -PP adjunct.

-These interpretations are embedded in Glue meaning constructors, which pair terms of the meaning language with linear logic terms:

-(26) $$\lambda p \lambda s'.\mathbf{seem}(s',p):$$ COMPLEMENT $\multimap$ PSOURCE $\multimap$ EVENT $\multimap$ RESULT $$\lambda S \lambda s. \exists v [S(s) \land \mathsf{PSOURCE}(s) = v]:$$ (PSOURCE $\multimap$ EVENT $\multimap$ RESULT) $\multimap$ (EVENT $\multimap$ RESULT)

-The linear logic terms are provided schematically here, but normally they would be instantiated in terms of some syntactic theory, such as Lexical-Functional Grammar (Bresnan et al. 2016).
+Det verkar som om Tom skrattar.
+It seems as if T. laughs 'It seems as if Tom is laughing.' - The interpretations for these cases are presented here as two separate terms (whose proper interaction is captured in the Glue logic side, presented below): - (23) $\lambda p \lambda s'.seem(s', p)$ $\lambda S \lambda s. \exists v [S(s) \land PSOURCE(s) = v]$ - Asudeh and Toivonen (2012) argue that the existential closure is obligatory in both English and Swedish subject-to-subject raising and in English expletive examples. - The closure is only optional in Swedish expletive examples, to allow composition with a pa-PP adjunct. - These interpretations are embedded in Glue meaning constructors, which pair terms of the meaning language with linear logic terms: - (24) $\lambda p \lambda s'.seem(s', p)$ : COMPLEMENT $\multimap$ PSOURCE $\multimap$ EVENT $\multimap$ RESULT $\lambda S \lambda s. \exists v [S(s) \land PSOURCE(s) = v]$ : (PSOURCE $\multimap$ EVENT $\multimap$ RESULT) $\multimap$ (EVENT $\multimap$ RESULT) - The linear logic terms are provided schematically here, but normally they would be instantiated in terms of some syntactic theory, such as LFG (Bresnan et al. 2016). - Crucially, a linear logic term is introduced for the PSOURCE.

-Crucially, a linear logic term is introduced for the PSOURCE.
-This will serve as a resource that must be properly consumed in the linear logic proof.
-The other linear logic terms stand for the raising verb's sentential complement, the event variable, and the result of composition.
-It is important to bear in mind that linear logic terms with identical names in proofs are meant to be understood as token-identical.
-The composition of the examples in (23-24) proceeds as in (27), leaving aside details of the complement (for details, see Asudeh and Toivonen 2012).
+- This will serve as a resource that must be properly consumed in the linear logic proof. - The other linear logic terms stand for the raising verb's sentential complement, the event variable, and the result of composition. - It is important to bear in mind that linear logic terms with identical names in proofs are meant to be understood as token-identical. - The composition of the examples in (21-22) proceeds as in (25), leaving aside details of the complement (for details, see Asudeh and Toivonen 2012).
 The linear logic are here abbreviated terms in order to save space.